alexymleung/react_Memories/Project.md

 # 14 1st level framing, photo & plates for all completed.

+# 15 Framework for all pages created. also finished Chris & Cara sections

 keyboard shortcut for navigation

 mouse over, to add transition and change color background add gradient color